Child Protection Enquiries

 All reports and diagrams should be signed and dated by the doctor undertaking the examination.

 9. Achieving Best Evidence Interviews

-Visually recorded interviews must be planned and conducted jointly by trained police officers and social workers in accordance with the Achieving Best Evidence in Criminal Proceedings: Guidance on Vulnerable and Intimidated Witnesses (Home Office 2011).
+Visually recorded interviews must be planned and conducted jointly by trained police officers and social workers in accordance with the Achieving Best Evidence in Criminal Proceedings: Guidance on Vulnerable and Intimidated Witnesses (Ministry of Justice).
 All events up to the time of the video interview must be fully recorded.